learning-dev/udacity-MLND/capstone/capstone_report.md

 ### Refinement

-The refinement made is just tuning hyperparameters that is adjusting the no of neurons i.e. 300.
+The refinement made is just tuning hyperparameters that are adjusting the no of neurons i.e. 300.
 There is a lot of trial and error involved.

-Another refinement that is done is building an Bidirectional RNN which reduces the test error rate by 81% approximately that will be discussed in the results section.
+Another refinement that is done is building a Bidirectional RNN which reduces the test error rate by 81% approximately that will be discussed in the results section.

 ## IV.
 Results